esp-rs/book/src/installation/index.md

 ### What espup Installs

-To enable support for Xtensa targets, `espup` installs the following tools:
+To enable support for Espressif targets, `espup` installs the following tools:

 - Espressif Rust fork with support for Espressif targets
 - `nightly` toolchain with support for `RISC-V` targets